syncfusion-content/blazor-docs/blazor/image-editor/transform.md

 ## Rotating event

 The [`Rotating`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.ImageEditorEvents.html#Syncfusion_Blazor_ImageEditor_ImageEditorEvents_Rotating) event is triggered when performing rotating the image.
 This event is passed an object that contains information about the rotating event, such as the amount of rotation performed.
-And this event uses [`RotateEventArgs`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.RotateEventArgs.html) to handle the action the panning action when the user starts dragging the image.
+And this event uses [`RotateEventArgs`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.RotateEventArgs.html) to handle the rotating action in the image.

 The parameter available in the [`Rotating`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.ImageEditorEvents.html#Syncfusion_Blazor_ImageEditor_ImageEditorEvents_Rotating) event is,